No Side Effects, Part 3

 If these approaches fail, try another medication.
 Unlike the stimulant medications, tricyclic medications must be tapered off slowly.
 Stopping abruptly can cause aches and other flu-like symptoms.

-Very rarely, these medications cause a child to wake up at 4:00 to 5:00 a.m. and be unable to go back to sleep.
-If reducing the evening dose or giving it a bit earlier fails to ease your child's "early morning insomnia," try another non-stimulant medication.
+Very rarely, these medications cause the patient to wake up at 4:00 to 5:00 a.m. and be unable to go back to sleep.
+If reducing the evening dose or giving it a bit earlier fails to ease this "early morning insomnia," try another non-stimulant medication.

 In some children, tricyclics can affect brain wave activity.
 If your child has a seizure disorder, a tricyclic might exacerbate the problem.
 Discuss this matter with your doctor before starting your child on a tricyclic.